 Ski & Ride with the Point

 The Point radio station in Vermont typically sells a $5 button and coupon book with coupons for half-price skiing on predetermined Fridays at predetermined ski areas.

 This $44 card gets you various lift ticket discounts at the following Vermont ski resorts: Stowe, Sugarbush, Jay Peak, Bolton Valley, Smugglers' Notch, Killington, Okemo, Stratton, Mount Snow, Burke and Mad River Glen.

 Lift Ticket Aggregators

-Consider checking online lift ticket retailers such as Liftopia.
+Consider checking online lift ticket retailers.
 You purchase tickets for specific dates of the ski season.

 Photos, top to bottom: Bolton Valley Resort, Stowe Mountain Resort, Middlebury Snow Bowl & Okemo Mountain Resort in Vermont.

 Know of any other good deals?
 Share them below!